top of page

 Your Insurance Network Might Be Limiting Your Options

-Insurance networks often have limited panels of providers, and the therapists who are in-network might not specialize in what you're dealing with.
-If you're struggling with something specific—like body-focused repetitive behaviors (BFRB's), chronic health issues, ADHD, or relationship issues—you want someone who really knows their stuff, not just someone who's available and covered.
+Insurance networks often have limited panels of providers.
+The therapists who are in-network might not specialize in what you're dealing with.
+If you're struggling with something specific—like body-focused repetitive behaviors (BFRBs), chronic health issues, ADHD, or relationship issues—you want someone who really knows their stuff.
+You don’t want just anyone who's available and covered.

 The reality is that many highly specialized therapists choose not to participate in insurance networks.
 This isn't because they're trying to be exclusive; it's often because insurance requirements can limit how they practice and what treatments they can offer.